nfroidure/whook/packages/whook-cli/README.md

 [//]: # (::contents:start)

-This is the Whook server CLI tool.
+This is the [Whook](https://github.com/nfroidure/whook) server CLI tool.
+Its goal is to allow you to create commands right in your project instead of in external tools.
+By doing so, it provides you a convenient way to reuse your Whook's project configuration, services and handlers easily in you day to day command line programs.

 To create new commands, you simply have to create new files in the `src/commands` folder of your Whook project and let the autoloader detect it ;).

 By setting `@whook/cli` in the `WHOOK_PLUGINS` constant, you will benefit of [the commands provided by this module](https://github.com/nfroidure/whook/tree/master/packages/whook-cli/src/commands):